Juan Villoro: Interests

-Since he was a child, Villoro has been fond of soccer.
+Since he was a child, Villoro has been fond of football.
 He is a fan of Barcelona, influenced by the fact that his father is from the region.
 Villoro played in the lower divisions Pumas of the National Autonomous University of Mexico, but left the team when he was 16.
-When he began writing about soccer, he described himself as being a fan of being a fan.
+When he began writing about football, he described himself as being a fan of being a fan.

 He has consistently written chronicles, a genre that he defines as the platypus of prose, due to the large number of varying influences that chronicles can require.

 He began writing theater when he was 50 years old.

 As a rock music fan, Villoro collaborated with Mexican band Café Tacuba on the songs "Sashimi (Corte fino)" and "Laberinto" for the film Vivir mata, directed by Nicolás Echevarría.

 Villoro is also a professor at the Gabriel García Márquez Foundation for New Iberoamerican Journalism and was a member of the dean's council for the Gabriel García Márquez Prize for Journalism, which meets annually in Medellín.